anjathiart/100-days-of-code/r1-log.md

 Learnt how to:
 - Create a manager for my model to do some of the reworking for me and keep the views clean
 - Run a single test case within a test file `./manage.py test myapp.MyTestCase.test_something`

+### R1D88 - 20201030
+Linguilearn.
+Added a route for searching for users based on email or username.
+Then moved to front end to implement searching for a user so that one can send friend requests.
+Restructured my secureFetch fn to return the parsed result object directly.
+Also playing with async/await and getting more comfortable with awaiting promises.
+Unlike previous projects where I call the next function within the .then() call, I am decoupling it so that the result is captured in a variable and the next step / fn is called outside the .then().catch() statements.
+I think this will be much cleaner, as before I had this long chain of dependency from one funtion, calling the next function within itself, then within the next calling the render function to populate the DOM.